7 tips: This is how you stand out amongst your competitors

 3. Stand out visually

 Us humans constantly capture visual impressions, both consciously and subconsciously.
 The visual aspect often makes for deeper and/or longer lasting impressions than words themselves.
-By distinguishing yourself from your competitors visually (for example through a creative logo or an intriguing design on your own website), you will stand out in the crowd and make sure your potential participants remember you as they move towards the end of the assessment process and is ready to choose you as a course provider.
+By distinguishing yourself from your competitors visually (for example through a creative logo or an intriguing design on your own website), you will stand out in the crowd and make sure your potential participants remember you as they move towards the end of the assessment process and is ready to choose you as a provider.

 4. Highlight good customer reviews